International Giessen Graduate Centre for the Life Sciences (GGL)

 - About the GGL

-The GGL provides an interdisciplinary, concisely structured graduate programme for all life science disciplines at the JLU, in the fields of Human and Dental Medicine, Veterinary Medicine, Psychology, Biology, Chemistry, Nutrition and Agriculture.
+The GGL provides an interdisciplinary, concisely structured graduate programme for all life science disciplines at the JLU, in the fields of Human and Dental Medicine (faculty 11), Veterinary Medicine (faculty 10), Psychology and Sports (faculty 06), Biology, Chemistry (faculty 08), Nutrition and Agriculture (faculty 09).

 In the GGL, doctoral projects are embedded in topic-oriented research sections.
 Admission is international, and teaching is carried out in English.
 In addition, the medical faculties offer a PhD programme.